kjaffel/ZA_FullAnalysis/README.md

 # H/A ->Z A/H ->llbb : RunII Full Analysis
-- Analysis use Bamboo RDataFrame and works with NanoAODv{5,7,8 and 9}, check .yaml configuration in `bamboo_/config/` directory to run ZA anslysis with your favourite nanoaod version.
+- Analysis use Bamboo RDataFrame and works with NanoAODv{5,7,8 and 9}, check .yaml configuration in ``bamboo_/config/`` directory to run ZA anslysis with your favourite nanoaod version.
-- Know more about the Framwork here: https://cp3.irmp.ucl.ac.be/~pdavid/bamboo/index.html
+- You can find more about Bamboo in [the UserGuide](https://bamboo-hep.readthedocs.io/en/latest/index.html).
+Also feel free to report any issue you encounter in [~bamboo](https://mattermost.web.cern.ch/cms-exp/channels/bamboo) channel on the CERN mattermost, or on [Gitlab](https://gitlab.cern.ch/cp3-cms/bamboo/-/issues).

 ## Bamboo Installation(1st time):
 ```bash